For Updates on the Pensacola Bay Bridge visit fdot.gov/PensacolaBay

 We recommend that applicants use the Florida Safe Ways to School Tool Kit as their planning process.
 The Tool Kit contains a process for forming a planning committee and creating and implementing a comprehensive Safe Routes to School plan.
 The Toolkit can be downloaded from: Florida Safe Ways to School Tool Kit.

-The surveys or tallies must be submitted to the National Center for SRTS (NCSRTS) data base at least six (6) weeks before submitting your application, so you can include the required data summary charts from the NCSRTS as attachments to your application as well as summarizing the results in the body of your Infrastructure application form.
+You must include the required data summary charts from the NCSRTS as attachments to your application as well as summarizing the results in the body of your Infrastructure application form.

 The results from these survey forms must be reported to the District FDOT office which is overseeing your project, as part of the final report on your project.